NEOLPAR/burroughs_test/README.md

 ## Lint

-This application has been developer using (ESLint)[#Acknowledgements].
+This application has been developer using [ESLint](#Acknowledgements).
 You can run the lint checks with the following command:

 ```sh
 npm run lint